ellepannitto/my-website/content/blog/inputs.md

  # CSS class.
  css_class = ""
 +++
+_24Sep2020_:
+Today I came across an old email, where my first supervisor is saying amazing things about me.
+Amazing words I definitely didn't deserve at the time, and that now definitely seem coming out from a long sealed closet.

 _10Jun2020_:
 Things I've discovered today: our canteen is not accepting student cards anymore.
 Things that could happen only at university of trento, I believe.